Drama is a form of literature acted out by performers. Performers work with the playwright, director, and set and lighting designers to stage a show.

 - The ideal tragic hero should be basically a good man with a minor flaw or tragic trait in his character.
 The entire tragedy should issue from this minor flaw or error of judgment.

-- The fall and sufferings and death of such a hero would certainly generate feelings of pity and fear.
+- The fall and suffering and death of such a hero would certainly generate feelings of pity and fear.

 Six Elements of Tragedy by Aristotle